 UN Women's priority areas are:

-To find out more about UN Women, visit them online at www.unwomen.org
+To find out more about UN Women, visit www.unwomen.org